williamwanjia/JiaWanCV/index.md

 	* Sensitivity analysis for design parameters, determining the feasible design space and design optimization.
 	* Integration of simulation codes with the SIMONA 6 DoF flight simulator, virtual flight tests with test pilots.
 	* Generating design database, determining the feasible design space and Ornicopter design optimization.
-3. Research on the impacts of Gurney flap on helicopter performance}
+3. Research on the impacts of Gurney flap on helicopter performance
     * Developing 2D Gurney flap aerodynamic model, integration with the generic helicopter flight mechanics model.
 	* Blade stall distribution and helicopter handling quality analyses with Gurney flap deployed.